What We Do

 Chief Operating Officer

-Matthew is a sophomore at Texas Christian University from Los Angeles, California where he graduated from Damien High School.
+Matthew is a member of the class of 2021 at Texas Christian University from Los Angeles, California where he graduated from Damien High School.
 He is currently on a pre-med track and majoring in Biology with a minor in Spanish in Health Professions.
 Following graduating from Texas Christian, Matthew is hoping to attend medical school and pursue a profession in pediatric surgery.
 Matthew has been helping the community throughout his life.
 In high school he worked in collaboration with the Let It Be Foundation, a pediatric cancer foundation, as well as the Challenger Baseball organization working with special needs children for eight years.
 He received the Cameron Mitchell Scholar Award and the Robert L. & Jack T. Clauer Memorial Award by Damien High School for recognition of his service.

 CHief Financial Officer

 Ryan Fridolfs is a Biology major on the pre-dental track at Texas Christian University.
 Ryan graduated from Rancho Bernardo High School in San Diego, California.
 After graduating college he hopes to attend dental school, serve in the Navy, and then a career in oral surgery.
 In the past, Ryan has worked with the United Service Organization, which provides services for veterans, and The Ronald McDonald House which provides food and housing for families of hospitalized children.

 Peyton is a junior at Texas Christian University from Springfield, Missouri where he graduated from Kickapoo High School.
 He is currently on the pre-med track and majoring in Biology.
 Following graduation, Peyton is hoping to attend medical school and pursue a career as a family physician.
 He has always had a passion for service, and hopes to be able to provide help with medicine on a global level when he is older.